catswords-social/policy/site_extended_description_EN.md

 * Suspicion of accounts created by hackers or hacker organizations seeking financial support.
 * Report of the use of copyrighted material beyond the scope allowed by prior public disclosure of the copyright.

 The copyright of works produced on this instance follows the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/) unless indicated otherwise.
 License compliance is expected from all entities (e.g., humans, natural language processing, image processing machines) with learning capabilities, and if the entity intending to use the work is not a natural person, it must sufficiently demonstrate that the natural person representing the entity can comply with the license.
-Failure to do so may lead to the user protection measures mentioned earlier.
+Failure to do so may lead to the user safety measures mentioned earlier.

 For situations where the administrator's normal functioning is not possible, the instance designates a legal representative with technical authority (hereinafter 'technical representative').